tomcl/ADDIE/README.md

   * If you have changed `packet.json` and therefore need to remake the lock file `paket-lock.json` use `npm install`.
   * On windows `build killzombies` will terminate orphan node and dotnet processes which occasionally happen using this build chain after unusual terminations

-NB - in parallel with the above compilation, Issie code will always compile without errors (but not run)under dotnet.
+NB - in parallel with the above compilation, Addie code will always compile without errors (but not run)under dotnet.
 Compilation should be identical but when unsure why there is an error it is **very helpful** to build the current code under VS or VSC and get easier to find error messages.
 Similarly, VS or VSC can be used with confidence to refactor code, testing with compilation.
 Building under VS or VSC cannot work because the code depends on electron and Node APIs to work.

 #### Node management details